 Portage County Lake Quality

-Wisconsin, 29 lakes, average grade A (Excellent)
+Wisconsin, 28 lakes, average grade B (Good)

 Most of the county's monitored lakes are shallow — under 50 feet — which means wind keeps the water column mixed all summer and sediment-bound phosphorus releases back into the surface layer whenever the bottom is disturbed.
-Sunset Lake (A) is the cleanest in the county.
+Ebert Lake (A) is the cleanest in the county.

 Quick Answers for Portage County